oscarhealth/style-guides/python.rst

   statements of the form ``import module`` should always precede import statements of the form ``from module import identifier``.

+- Your IDE should be able to do this for you (for example: PyCharm's "Optimize Imports" action).
+  If it can't, you can use the ``isort <https://pycqa.github.io/isort/>`` _ tool instead.

 Modules
 -------